 This section presents the results of deploying the \model on an AGV in a real apartment without any fine-tuning.
 The AGV is equipped with a mobile base, an RGB camera, and an NVIDIA Jetson AGX Orin for model execution.
-We scan the apartment using Scaniverse and apply post-processing to generate a floor plan with characteristics consistent with those in the dataset.
-For reliable localization, we employ the AGV’s single-line LiDAR-based odometry for pose estimation, with the robot’s initial pose pre-calibrated to ensure stable performance.
+To ensure stable performance, we utilize the AGV's single-line LiDAR-based odometry for pose estimation, with the robot's initial pose pre-calibrated.
 On the Orin device, the model achieves an inference speed of approximately $1.21\text{Hz}$.
 The actions generated by \model are converted into linear and angular velocities via a PD controller.

-We evaluate the system on $10$ episodes, with $\tau_c=0$ and $\tau_d = 20 \text{cm}$.
-Each pair is tested three times to ensure reliability, resulting in a final success rate of $40\%$. \cref{fig:realworld} showcases three navigation episodes, highlighting the generalization of obstacle avoidance and planning capabilities to unseen real-world environments.
-Please refer to the attached demo for a more intuitive illustration.
+We evaluate the system over $10$ episodes with $\tau_c=0$ and $\tau_d = 20 \text{cm}$.
+Each pair is tested three times to ensure reliability, yielding a final success rate of $40\%$. \cref{fig:realworld} presents three navigation episodes, demonstrating the generalization of obstacle avoidance and planning to unseen real-world environments.
+Please refer to the accompanying demo for a more intuitive illustration.